SBF’s Side of the Story

 For the uninitiated, here’s the basic story everyone agrees on (no crypto knowledge required):

-1. In 2017, 25-year-old Sam Bankman-Fried (“SBF”) co-founded a hedge fund called Alameda Research that traded in crypto.
+In 2017, 25-year-old Sam Bankman-Fried (SBF) co-founded a hedge fund called Alameda Research that traded in crypto.
 In 2019, SBF co-founded a crypto exchange — a platform for bringing together buyers and sellers of crypto — called FTX.
-In 2021, SBF formally handed over the running of Alameda to his sometime-girlfriend Caroline Ellison and her co-CEO, but he continued to own 90% of Alameda.
+In 2021, he handed over the running of Alameda to his sometime-girlfriend Caroline Ellison and her co-CEO, although he continued to own 90% of Alameda.

-3. Within three years of its founding, FTX had grown to become the world’s second-largest crypto exchange; it was valued at $32 billion.
+Within three years of its founding, FTX had grown to become the world’s second-largest crypto exchange.
+It was valued at $32 billion.

-4. In early November 2022, a leaked Alameda balance sheet and a tweet from rival crypto exchange Binance cast doubt on the financial health of Alameda and FTX, triggering a 50% crash in the value of Alameda’s assets and a run on the exchange.
-But the amount FTX had immediately available was short billions of dollars.
+In early November 2022, a leaked Alameda balance sheet and a tweet from rival crypto exchange Binance cast doubt on the financial health of Alameda and FTX, triggering both a 50% crash in the value of Alameda’s assets and a run on the exchange.
+The amount FTX had immediately available was short billions of dollars.
 It halted withdrawals and soon after declared bankruptcy.

-6. Later that month, the day before SBF was due to testify before Congress, US prosecutors charged him with fraud and conspiracy and he was arrested and later extradited to the US.
-His bail was revoked in August 2023 for alleged witness tampering and he was held in Brooklyn’s MDC until his trial in October 2023.
+Later that month, the day before SBF was due to testify before Congress, US prosecutors charged him with fraud and conspiracy and he was arrested and later extradited to the US.
+In August 2023, he was sent to MDC Brooklyn, his bail revoked for alleged witness tampering.

-7. Caroline Ellison and FTX execs Gary Wang and Nishad Singh accepted plea deals and testified against SBF.
-Prosecutors claimed that SBF “stole billions” out of “greed” and that “there is no serious dispute that around $10 billion went missing”.
+Ellison and FTX execs Gary Wang and Nishad Singh took plea deals and testified against him in October 2023.
+Prosecutors said he “stole billions” out of “greed” and that “there is no serious dispute that around $10 billion went missing”.
 The verdict was guilty on all counts.

-10. SBF continues to maintain his innocence and will appeal his convictions and sentence.
+SBF continues to maintain his innocence and has appealed his conviction.

 CORE DEFENSE*

-1. If SBF told Alameda to spend $8bn of FTX users’ fiat funds — why did no one testify that he even knew about it until afterwards?
+If SBF told Alameda to spend $8 billion of FTX users’ deposits — why did no one testify that he even knew about it until afterwards?

-3. If $8bn was irrevocably lost rather than temporarily inaccessible — why has no one offered any evidence to back this up?
+If $8 billion was irrevocably lost rather than temporarily inaccessible — why has no one offered any evidence to back this up?

 *Plus of course, fraud is not the only reason one might file for bankruptcy, deflect anger toward the figurehead in a crisis, or crack down on crypto.
 But once an allegation has captured public attention, we often act as though the burden of proof is now firmly on those who disagree.

-ALAMEDA ACCESSED FTX CUSTOMER FUNDS VIA TWO ROUTES
+ALAMEDA BORROWED OTHER FTX CUSTOMERS’ FUNDS VIA TWO ROUTES

-According to prosecutors, “the defendant set up two secret ways through which Alameda could take or borrow customer money.
+Prosecutors said that SBF “set up two secret ways through which Alameda could take or borrow customer money.
 You heard about that from Caroline Ellison.
 You heard about it from Gary Wang.
 You heard about it from Nishad Singh.
 They were each the defendant's friends and his coconspirators, his partners in crime.
 Each of these witnesses testified that they stole customer money at the defendant's direction, and they described the ways he told them to do it. . . .
-Now, there were two ways that they were able to take customer money, by withdrawing it from FTX from its cryptocurrency wallets in unlimited amounts, and by taking it out of the bank accounts that received those customer deposits.”
+Now, there were two ways that they were able to take customer money, by withdrawing it from FTX from its cryptocurrency wallets in unlimited amounts, and by taking it out of the bank accounts that received those customer deposits” (trial transcript).

 [I]n practice, only about 3 billion of the line of credit was used